tgstation/tgstation-server/README.md

 This wizard will, generally, run whenever the server is launched without detecting the config json.
 Follow the instructions below to perform this process manually.

+#### Configuration Methods

+There are 3 primary supported ways to configure TGS:

+- Modify the `appsettings.Production.json` file (Recommended).
+- Set environment variables in the form `Section__Subsection=value` or `Section__ArraySubsection__0=value` for arrays.
+- Set command line arguments in the form `--Section:Subsection=value` or `--Section:ArraySubsection:0=value` for arrays.

+The latter two are not recommended as they cannot be dynamically changed at runtime.
+See more on ASP.NET core configuration [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1).

 #### Manual Configuration

 Create an `appsettings.Production.json` file next to `appsettings.json`.
 This will override the default settings in appsettings.json with your production settings.
 There are a few keys meant to be changed by hosts.
 Modifying any config files while the server is running will trigger a safe restart (Keeps DreamDaemon's running).
 Note these are all case-sensitive: